Trauma and Emergency Care specialty profile

 The main challenges faced by the study were issues around start up at sites across the UK and the consent of patients needing ‘emergency surgery’.

-The Injuries and Emergencies Specialty helped to overcome these issues by working with the study team to identify additional sites for the study, and by raising awareness of the study both locally and nationally.
+The Trauma and Emergency Care Specialty helped to overcome these issues by working with the study team to identify additional sites for the study, and by raising awareness of the study both locally and nationally.

 The WOLLF trial was published in the Journal of the American Medical Association in June 2018.